msadawi1/Taskit-task-management-dashboard/README.md

 ## Tech Stack

 - React 19
+- Local storage for storing data (data created is native to the browser you use only)
 - Material UI (MUI)
 - FullCalendar (core, interaction, timegrid)
 - dayjs for date handling